I was referring to sand dunes, trees and trails on the barrier island off the coast of New Jersey, but the hurricane didn't know that.

 I was also referring to the piping plovers and other shore birds, mourning doves, red-winged blackbirds, the terrapins, with explicit signs posted everywhere, but the hurricane didn't know that, either.

-What federally protected turned into was the feathers I collect and have collected all my life.
+Federally protected in this case pertained to the feathers I collect and have collected all my life.
 The official list covers wild song birds and migratory birds such as geese and ducks.
 The list covers non-migratory wild birds such as turkey, pheasant, and grouse.
 The list includes raptors such as eagle, owl, and hawk.
-The list covers birds I have never even seen, though I'm no bird watcher with a life list.
-Just a person who likes to find feathers on a beach, or in my garden, a yellow feather from a gold finch, even a blue feather from a common blue jay.
+There were names of birds I have never even seen although I'm no bird watcher with a life list, just a person who likes to find feathers on a beach, or in my garden, a yellow feather from a gold finch or a blue feather from a common blue jay.

 Possession of feathers- fine, as in penalty, possible jail time, felony.